open-rust-initiative/gust/README.md

 ## Gust - Monorepo Platform for DevOps and Open Source Supply Chain

-Git is a distributed system and a content-addressable filesystem.
+Git is a content-addressable filesystem and a distributed collaboration system.
 All files of a single repository persisted on the disk of the machine.
-It brings a lot of benefits of performance and maintain.
-But also challenges for monorepo.
-It is hard to manage a vast repository like a repo has 20 TB, which is typical in a middle size enterprise.
+It brings a lot of benefits to performance and maintenance.
+But it also has challenges for monorepo.
+It is hard to manage a vast code repository like a repo has 20 TB, which is typical in a middle size enterprise.

-Google has a monolithic repository system named Piper which is implemented on top of standard Google infrastructure.
-The gust purpose implements a monorepo platform on top of Git and Cloud Native architect in Rust.
+Google has a monolithic repository platform, Piper, with more than 100 TB of data.
+It's building on top of Google's infrastructure.
+Gust's purpose is to imitate Piper's architecture to implement a developing platform which compatible Git and trunk-based development flow for collaboration, open source compliance and supply chain management and DevSecOps.

 ### 1. Theory of Git

 ### 2. Gust's features

-1. A monorepo for enterprise
+#### 2.1 Monorepo for Trunk-based Development

-2. A monorepo for Open Source Supply Chain
+#### 2.2 Management for Open Source Compliance and Open Source Supply Chain

-3. A decentralized communication for developers
+#### 2.3 Decentralized Communication for Collaboration

-4. A synchronized mechanism to connect with GitHub and GitLab
+#### 2.4 Synchronized Mechanism between Open Source and Inner Source

 ### 3. Architecture